How to cover all the bases with a land rental agreement

 While it’s OK for the landlord to have housekeeping items like removing weeds in the agreement, ensure the tasks aren’t too difficult for you as a renter, such as perfect weed maintenance throughout the entire property.

 Canadian landlords also need to ensure the proper insurance is in place for what’s on the land, such as existing buildings like a farmhouse.
+If there is a farmhouse, a tenant also needs to carry insurance.

 Transition planning